dangerous-tac0s/pm3_documentation/README.md

 # Dangerous Introductions
-The goal of this repository is to help learn the ins and outs of Dangerous Things offerings.
+The goal of this repository is to help people learn the ins and outs of Dangerous Things offerings.

 ### Proxmark
 #### Setup